Peter Bang (engineer): Studies at Aarhus Elektroteknikum

 Bang studied for four years and after a short break his father agreed to let him study electrical engineering at Aarhus Electrotechnikum.
 He built several radio sets for his family in Copenhagen and his mother's family.
 During his studies he also experimented with radio technology and kept asking his father for money for batteries; thus, in his third year of studying, he built a receiver that did not rely on batteries.

-Stay in the USA
+Stay in the US

 When the broadcasting industry rapidly developed, especially in the United States, Bang travelled there to further his education.
 He and his brother Poul travelled there in autumn of 1924, where Peter studied the production of radios and worked for six months in a radio factory.
 Before leaving he talked to his father about the idea of starting a factory in Denmark.
 He could not start immediately, but after his return to Copenhagen he was contacted by fellow student Svend Andreas Grøn Olufsen, who had built a small receiver in Quistrup.
 He needed a partner.
 Bang travelled to visit Olufsen, and with money Olufsen's mother earned by selling eggs, the engineers got started.
 It was to be the beginning of a multi-year collaboration.